top of page

 Carleton Place Dam Operation

-Floodplain Considerations
+Flooding Considerations

 Mississippi Lake is a relatively shallow lake with a substantial portion of low lying shoreline.
 During periods of heavy precipitation or during the Spring freshet, the shoreline is vulnerable to flooding.
 Important components of watershed management are the identification of these vulnerabilities and the development of regulations to minimize risk and damage to life and property.
 Accordingly, the MVCA has undertaken an extensive floodplain mapping project, and provides excellent information on their website regarding flood prone areas, flood warning messages, and regulations for building on a floodplain.